 Operational Flow Order

-Subject to section 9.6, if any of the events described in section 9.1(a) to (f) occurs, First Gas may issue an OFO to a Shipper (or more than one, depending on the circumstances) at a Delivery Point (or more than one), being a notice instructing that Shipper to reduce its offtake of Gas.
-The Shipper shall use its best endeavours to comply with that OFO in the shortest practicable time consistent with (where relevant) the safe shut down of affected End-users.
+Subject to sections 9.6 and 9.7, if any of the events described in section 9.1(a) to (e) occurs, First Gas may issue an OFO to a Shipper (or Shippers) at one or more Delivery Points.
+Each Shipper shall use its best endeavours to comply with that OFO in the shortest practicable time.
 First Gas will minimise the period of curtailment stipulated in an OFO to the extent practicable.
 First Gas will publish each OFO on OATIS as soon as practicable.

+If a Shipper supplies Gas to an End-user who needs a quantity of Gas to shut down its plant with minimal risk of damage to that plant (but not any product produced by that plant), the Shipper shall notify First Gas as soon as it becomes aware of that requirement and of the specific quantity of Gas required.
+If First Gas subsequently issues an OFO to that Shipper, it will if practicable allow for such quantity of Gas to be taken.

-Where it has the right to do so (and except in the case where section 9.1(f) applies), First Gas will issue the OFO referred to in section 9.5 to the Interconnected Party at the Delivery Point rather than to the Shipper(s) using that point.
+First Gas will, at any Dedicated Delivery Point where it has the right to do so, issue an OFO to the Interconnected Party rather than to the Shipper(s) using that point.
 First Gas will publish that OFO on OATIS as soon as practicable.

 Curtailment of NQs after OFO Issued

-Pursuant to section 9.5, where First Gas instructs all Shippers using a Delivery Point to (collectively) reduce their offtake of Gas to a Daily quantity less than the aggregate of their most recent Approved NQs, First Gas will:
+Pursuant to section 9.5, where it instructs all Shippers using a Delivery Point to reduce their take to less than their most recent Approved NQs, First Gas will:

-notify each Shipper of the proportionate reduction required, being that Daily quantity divided by the Aggregate of all Shippers’ most recent Approved NQs, subject to the limitations set out in sections 4.16 and 4.17; and
+notify each Shipper to reduce its take for that Day to an amount equal to that Shipper’s most recent Approved NQ divided by the Aggregate of all Shippers’ most recent Approved NQs (excluding any AHPs) and multiplied by the Daily quantity that First Gas shall stipulate, subject to section 4.16(b); and

-reduce each Shipper’s most recent Approved NQ in OATIS according to that proportionate reduction.
+reduce each Shipper’s most recent Approved NQ in OATIS accordingly.

-Pursuant to section 9.6, First Gas will:
+Pursuant to section 9.7, First Gas will:

-notify the Interconnected Party to reduce its offtake of Gas to the Daily quantity that First Gas shall stipulate; and
+notify the Interconnected Party to reduce its take of Gas to the Daily quantity that First Gas shall stipulate; and

-reduce each Shipper’s most recent Approved NQ in OATIS proportionate to that Daily quantity divided by the Aggregate of all Shippers’ most recent Approved NQs,

-subject to the limitations set out in sections 4.16 and 4.17.
+reduce each Shipper’s most recent Approved NQ in OATIS as set out in section 9.8(a), subject to the limitations set out in section 4.16(b).

-Where the Delivery Point(s) referred to in section 9.5 is part of a Delivery Zone and there are no Approved NQs for that Delivery Point alone, for the purposes of sections 9.7(a) and 9.8(b), First Gas will determine the proportionate reduction in Shippers’ Approved NQs for that Delivery Zone using the best information available to it at the time, which may include Shippers’ Delivery Quantities in the most recent Month.
+Where the Delivery Point(s) referred to in section 9.5 is part of a Delivery Zone and there are no Approved NQs for that Delivery Point alone, for the purposes of sections 9.8(a) and 9.9(b), First Gas will determine the reductions in Shippers’ Approved NQs for that Delivery Zone using the best information available to it at the time, which may include Shippers’ Daily Delivery Quantities in the most recent Month.

 Critical Contingency